mchav/dataframe/docs/exploratory_data_analysis_primer.md

 For quantitative data our goal is to understand the population distribution through our sample distribution.
 For a given quantitative variable we typically care about its:

+* presence (how much data is missing from each charateristic/variable)
 * center (what a "typical" value looks like for some definition of typical),
 * spread (how far values are from the "typical" value),
 * modality (what are the most popular ranges of values),